 Emission limits are set according to the mass of vehicle, using a limit value curve.
-The curve is set in such a way that the targets set for new cars fleet average emissions are achieved.
+The curve is set in such a way that the targets for fleet average emissions are achieved.

 The limit value curve means that heavier cars are allowed higher emissions than lighter cars.
-Only the fleet average is regulated, so manufacturers are still able to make vehicles with emissions above the curve provided these are balanced by vehicles below the curve.
+Only the fleet average is regulated, so manufacturers are still able to make vehicles with emissions above the curve, as long as these are balanced by vehicles below the curve.

 The target of 130g/km was phased in between 2012 and 2015.
 From 2015 onwards, all newly registered cars must comply with the limit value curve.

 A shorter phase-in period will apply to the target of 95g/km.
 95% of each manufacturer's new cars will have to comply with the limit value curve in 2020, increasing to 100% in 2021.

 If the average CO2 emissions of a manufacturer's fleet exceed its limit value in any year from 2012, the manufacturer has to pay an excess emissions premium for each car registered.